Search

 The process of automatic security testing is beneficial in spotting and dealing with potential security weak points at an initial stage of development.
 This minimizes the chances that these vulnerabilities will make it to the production phase.

-• Put SAST into action for examining the source code to identify any security weaknesses before making changes permanent.
+• Put SAST into action for examining the source code so as to identify any security weaknesses prior to making changes permanent.

 • Use DAST in the CI/CD pipeline to make real-world attack situations and find runtime weaknesses.